slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"To measure your quality of life, simply do nothing and see how it feels."
 "You should be too busy to do coffee, while still keeping an uncluttered calendar."
 "When working, surround yourself with people more successful than you.
 When playing, surround yourself with people more happy than you."
-"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can't fathom."
+"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can’t fathom."
 "No routine.
-I'm famously unscheduled."
+I’m famously unscheduled."
-"Develop strategic incompetence - people won't ask you to do things you hate to do if you're bad at them."
+"Develop strategic incompetence - people won’t ask you to do things you hate to do if you’re bad at them."
 -- Naval Ravikant*

 - 3 hobbies: one cretive, one to keep in shape and one to make money
 - we drink to loosen our tongues.
-- if you don't love it or use it is clutter.
+- if you don’t love it or use it is clutter.
 - all that clutter used to be money.
 - decluttering is self-care
-- minimalism doesn't avoid possession. only excess.
+- minimalism doesn’t avoid possession. only excess.
 - the less you own, the less owns you.
-- income doesn't make you rich. spending habits do.
+- income doesn’t make you rich. spending habits do.
 - owning less is better than organizing more. eliminate instead of organizing.
-- clutter is not just physical stuff. it's old ideas, toxic relationships and bad habits. clutter is everything that doesn't support the better self.
+- clutter is not just physical stuff. it’s old ideas, toxic relationships and bad habits. clutter is everything that doesn’t support the better self.
 - storage is a way of warehousing the past.
 - buy supplies before you need them. gadgets after you need them. three is two. two is one.
 One is none.
 - organizing your email is like alphabetizing your recycling.
-- avoid clothing that's more interesting than you are.
+- avoid clothing that’s more interesting than you are.
 - you cant preach minimalism to whom didnt have too much stuff!
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
-- I'm not choosing ignorance.
-I'm choosing to not watch wrestling.
+- I’m not choosing ignorance.
+I’m choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
 - you can never be over dressed or over educated
 - being able to sit in forest shortly after waking is the closest thing to heaven on earth.